SharkiKong/sharkikong.github.io/index.md

 I have some experience in programming because in studying at college.
 I know Delphi at good level, 'cause it was my first language(except Pascal ABC) at my life.
 And I make my coursework at this language.
 Also, I know PHP, HTML and CSS(how to work with Bootstrap 4, make your own styles without Bootstap ).
 I make site for internet market(not real, of course) as my project at college.
 I start learning C# at 3 course and I know how to work at console.
-I know OOP principles, use and understand them.
+I know OOP principles, understand them.
 Start reading book "Clean Code" by Robert C. Martin.

 ## What now?